Information for current scholarship holders

 Scholarships are not transferrable between institutions.

 Scholarships that are attached to a particular course or discipline are not transferable between courses.
-If the scholarship is not attached to a particular course then a transfer may be allowed.
-The scholarships team must be contacted if the recipient wishes to transfer courses.
+This will be outlined in your terms and condition if it applies to your scholarship.
+If your scholarship is not attached to a particular course then a transfer may be allowed.
+Please contact the scholarships team: email@example.com if you would like to confirm.

-If transferring courses results in the scholarship recipient taking longer than normal course duration to complete their degree, their scholarship will only be paid for the duration of the original course or for the duration set out in the scholarship terms and conditions.
+If transferring courses results in you taking longer than normal course duration to complete your degree, your scholarship will only be paid for the duration of the original course or for the duration set out in the scholarship terms and conditions.

-Scholarships are either for a defined period of time (specified in the terms and conditions) or for the normal duration of the recipient’s course (the course enrolled in at the receipt of the scholarship).
+Scholarships are either for a defined period of time (specified in the terms and conditions) or for the normal duration of your original course (the course enrolled in at the receipt of your scholarship).

 Suspension or Termination of scholarships